eu-ge-ne/enrouter-docs/apps/web/src/app/docs/vite/content.md

 enrouter comes with Vite plugin for generating routes from file system.

-It accepts `path` parameter - path to a folder with route modules:
+Accepts `path` parameter - a folder with route modules.

+In development or when building production bundle it:

+- looks into the folder at `path`
+- organizes modules into the tree of routes
+- creates adhoc virtual module exporting routes

+### Example

 ```ts
 // vite.config.ts